AUGMXNT/llm-tracker.info-vault/guides/AMD GPUs.md

 build: 69fdbb9 (1148)
 ```
 ### Unsupported Architectures
 On Windows, it may not be possible to apply an `HSA_OVERRIDE_GFX_VERSION` override.
 In that case, these instructions for compiling custom kernels may help: [https://www.reddit.com/r/LocalLLaMA/comments/16d1hi0/guide_build_llamacpp_on_windows_with_amd_gpus_and/](https://www.reddit.com/r/LocalLLaMA/comments/16d1hi0/guide_build_llamacpp_on_windows_with_amd_gpus_and/)

 ## Misc
 Here's a ROCm fork of DeepSpeed: https://github.com/ascent-tek/rocm_containers/blob/main/README_DeepSpeed.md

-Part of a set of ROCm docker instances.